Mevhare/Supply-Chain-Analytics/README.md

 # Supply-Chain-Analysis-Challenge
-This is my entry for Data Camp Supply Chain Analytics competition.
+This is my entry for Datacamp Supply Chain Analytics competition.

 ## Background
 Test your BI skills on a real-world dataset focusing on supply chain analytics.
 As the main data analyst for Just In Time, you will help solve key shipment and inventory management challenges, analyze supply chain inefficiencies, and create insightful dashboards to inform business stakeholders about potential problems and propose structural business improvements.